mechcarbide/mechcarbide/content/posts/step-by-step-road-construction-process-for-modern-pavements.md

 *(Image Source: Photo by Max on Unsplash.com)*

 Earlier, I shared [an overview of road construction equipment](https://www.mechcarbide.com/posts/12-types-of-road-construction-equipment/) and gave a quick glimpse of the paving workflow.
-Now, I'll take it a step further and walk you through the key steps of road construction.
+Now, I'll take it a step further and walk you through the key steps of road construction in detail.

 ## Road Construction Steps